timescale/docs/timescaledb/how-to-guides/multinode-timescaledb/multinode-ha.md

 ```

 Alternatively, you can set the `replication_factor` setting on an existing
-hypertable in a multinode environment using the
+hypertable in a multi-node environment using the
 [`set_replication_factor`][set_replication_factor] call.

 When native replication is enabled, the replication happens whenever you ingest